Antibacterial Agent of Echinochloa esculenta-Mediated ZnO Nanoparticles on Urinary Infection-Causing Bacteria

 The resulting XRD pattern of Echinochloa esculenta-mediated ZnONPs showed main peaks corresponding to 2θ values of 31.86o, 34.48o, 36.35o, 47.61o, 56.68o, 62.92o, and 69.09o as shown in Figure 2.
 The obtained XRD patterns of Echinochloa esculenta-mediated ZnONPs are well correlated with the standard patterns of ZnO, which means that all the peaks match the standard JCPDS card No. 36-145.
 Furthermore, it confirmed that formed ZnONPs are in hexagonal wurtzite pattern/structure.
 The average crystallite size of the observed ZnONPs calculated using the Debye Scherrer formula was about 23.38 nm (33).

-XRD pattern of Echinochloa esculenta-mediated ZnONPs.
+XRD pattern of Echinochloa esculenta-mediated ZnONPs

-XRD pattern of Echinochloa esculenta-mediated ZnONPs.
+XRD pattern of Echinochloa esculenta-mediated ZnONPs

 The SEM image of ZnONPs synthesized by Echinochloa esculenta showed relatively polydispersed shape (mostly spherical) NPs (Figure 3).
 The shapes and sizes of NPs play a crucial role in the effectiveness of microbial activity against any microbes/pathogens.
 Because spherical nanoparticles tend to be very potent during antibacterial activity owing to their ability to easily penetrate into the cell wall of pathogens, ZnONPs synthesized from the Echinochloa esculenta millet can be of great importance in treating clinical pathogens.
 Energy dispersive X-ray spectroscopy (EDX) was used to find the elemental composition in the formed ZnONPs.
 The EDX of ZnONPs revealed the presence of pure zinc at 73.23% and oxygen at 26.77%, as shown in Figure 4, which evidenced that formed nanoparticles were obtained with purity (less impurity).

-SEM image of Echinochloa esculenta-mediated ZnONPs.
+SEM image of Echinochloa esculenta-mediated ZnONPs

-SEM image of Echinochloa esculenta-mediated ZnONPs.
+SEM image of Echinochloa esculenta-mediated ZnONPs

-EDX image of Echinochloa esculenta-mediated ZnONPs.
+EDX image of Echinochloa esculenta-mediated ZnONPs

-EDX image of Echinochloa esculenta-mediated ZnONPs.
+EDX image of Echinochloa esculenta-mediated ZnONPs

 The antibacterial activity of synthesized ZnONPs was investigated against UTI microbes, such as E. coli, E. aerogenes, P. aeruginosa, S. aureus, and P. vulgaris, with respect to amoxicillin.
 Synthesized ZnONPs were tested against the five UTI-causing pathogens, and their results revealed a noticeable zone of inhibition against the pathogens compared to zinc acetate (precursor) and the Echinochloa esculenta extract.
 The maximum inhibition effect of ZnONPs was observed against the pathogen S. aureus (gram-positive); however, no zero inhibitory effect was observed against P. vulgaris (gram-negative), which is shown in Table 1.
-Similarly, Souza et al. (34), Maryam Azizi-Lalabadi et al. (35), Demissie et al. (36), and Farzana R et al. (37) synthesized the ZnONPs by using plant extracts and reported its anti-microbial activities against the gram-positive and negative pathogens.
+Similarly, Souza et al. (34), Azizi-Lalabadi et al. (35), Demissie et al. (36), and Farzana R et al. (37) synthesized the ZnONPs by using plant extracts and reported its anti-microbial activities against the gram-positive and negative pathogens.

 Table 1.